Illinois Minimum Coverage Car Insurance: Requirements and Costs (August 2024)

 FAQ: Illinois Minimum Coverage Car Insurance

-We address common questions about minimum coverage in Illinois to help you understand the essential insurance required to stay compliant with state laws.
+We answered common questions about minimum coverage in Illinois to help you understand the insurance needed to comply with state laws.

 What is the minimum car insurance coverage in Illinois?